 Lately, food halls are all the rage, and buffets are getting left behind.
 However, a few remaining buffets are still worth checking out, including Bacchanal Buffet in Las Vegas.

 Let me start by saying that neither of us are buffet people.
-Although we do the occasional all-you-can-eat Korean BBQ or sushi in Vegas, for the most part, we avoid buffets because the food is underwhelming, and we don’t eat our money’s worth.
+Although we occasionally eat AYCE KBBQ or sushi in Vegas, we typically avoid buffets because the food is underwhelming, and we don’t eat our money’s worth.
 Quality over quantity, right?
-But since moving to Vegas, where there’s a buffet around every corner, we kept hearing about how excellent Bacchanal Buffet is, so we had to try it for ourselves!
+But since moving to Vegas, where there’s a buffet around every corner, we kept hearing about how excellent Bacchanal Buffet is, so we had to try it for ourselves.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.